honeycombio/refinery/rules.md

   recomputing sampling rate.
 A standard configuration would be to set `UpdateFrequency` to `1s` and `LookbackFrequency` to `30s`.
 In this configuration, for every second, we lookback at the last 30 seconds of data in order to compute the new sampling rate.
-The actual sampling rate computation is nearly identical to the original Throughput Sampler, but this variant has better support for floating point numbers.
+The actual sampling rate computation is nearly identical to the original Throughput Sampler, but this variant has better support for floating point numbers and does a better job with less-common keys.

 ### `GoalThroughputPerSec`